paulfioravanti/paulfioravanti.github.io/_posts/2018-10-18-starting-stenography-ergodox.md

 rest of this post, and only focus on the sections that involve configuring the Plover application itself.

+#### UPDATE 21 July 2021: ZSA Guest Blog Post

+Following on from ZSA supporting stenography in Oryx, I wrote a guest blog post for the [ZSA blog][] on how to use it, and get Plover up and running:

+_[Stenography with ZSA Keyboards: A Tutorial][]_

+Check it out if you are a steno-curious ZSA keyboard owner!

+Now, back to the original post...

 ## Initial Setup

 For this post, we will use the [QMK default Ergodox EZ keymap][] as a base, and